symfony/symfony-docs/book/forms.rst

-   If you have a look at the generated HTML code, the Form component generates new HTML5 fields including a special "required" attribute to enforce some validation directly on the web browser.
+   If you have a look at the generated HTML code, the Form component generates new HTML5 fields including a special "required" attribute to enforce some validation directly via the web browser.
 Some of modern web browsers like Firefox 4, Chrome 3.0 or Opera 9.5 understand this special "required" attribute.